 - Eggs - Room temperature is best.
 This recipe will also work with flax eggs to make these cupcakes vegan.

 - Vanilla - Believe it or not, vanilla extract actually elevates the chocolate flavor in this recipe.

-- Coconut milk + Apple cider vinegar - The combination of full-fat coconut milk and apple cider vinegar is also known as 'vegan buttermilk'.
+- Coconut milk + Apple cider vinegar - The combination of full-fat coconut milk and apple cider vinegar is also known as "vegan buttermilk".
 We use it in this recipe to help our cupcakes rise when baked.
 If desired, substitute any dairy-free milk like almond or oat.

 - Warm coffee - This is the secret to a rich deep chocolate-y flavor.
-Make sure the coffee is warm which is what helps to "poof' the cacao.
+Make sure the coffee is warm, not scalding hot, which is what helps to "poof' the cacao.
 No, your cupcakes will not taste like coffee.
-However, you can also use warm water.
+If needed, you can also use warm water.